Fans Offer Support To Beth Chapman After Her 50/50 Survival Diagnosis, Express Excitement For New Show

-Beth Chapman recently revealed that she has a 50/50 chance of survival after her throat cancer diagnosis and immediately following the upsetting news, her army of fans made sure to show her an outpouring of support.
+Beth Chapman recently revealed that she has a 50/50 chance of survival after her throat cancer diagnosis, and immediately following the upsetting news, her army of fans made sure to show her an outpouring of support.

-As the Inquisitr reported yesterday, Dog the Bounty Hunter star Beth Chapman opened up and revealed that her Stage II throat cancer is still considered to be in the early stages of the diagnosis but she still only has a 50/50 chance of survival and told fans that she doesn’t have a lot of optimism after the shocking diagnosis.
+As the Inquisitr reported yesterday, Dog the Bounty Hunter star Beth Chapman opened up and revealed that her Stage II throat cancer is still considered to be in the early stages of the diagnosis, but she still only has a 50/50 chance of survival and told fans that she doesn’t have a lot of optimism after the shocking diagnosis.

 Chapman, who is always very candid and open with fans on her Twitter page, shared a link to her People feature yesterday as she revealed to fans that her chances of survival are a toss-up.
-The frightening post received over 200 favorites, 55 retweets as well as 85 comments.
+The frightening post received over 200 favorites, 55 retweets, as well as 85 comments.
 Many fans offered their well-wishes as Beth continues to battle the scary disease while others applauded the 50-year-old for having the courage to bravely share her cancer journey with others.

 “Thank you for sharing your story, for your courage, bravery and beautiful soul.”